Instead Of New Year’s Resolutions, Embrace A Growth Mindset

 So how do we embrace a growth mindset?
 My opinion is that it starts with choice.
-Little choices every day that can add up to massive change in your life.
+Little choices every day can add up to a massive change in your life.
 Each time a challenge arises or something does not go your way- make the choice to examine what lesson may be trying to reveal itself.
 Could it be a reminder you need to have more patience?
 Or maybe you need to slow down and make some time for self-care?
 Whatever your individual situation looks like- choosing to look for lessons, deeper meaning, or symbolism can be monumental in fueling our growth and healing.

 I’m happy to share with you that I’ve spent a lot of my life waiting for other people to empower me.
-Waiting for someone to acknowledge my skills, talents and unique gifts.
+Waiting for someone to acknowledge my skills, talents, and unique gifts.
 Waiting for someone else to tell me what my purpose in life is.
 And I’ll tell you, there’s no bigger waste of time.
 Why am I happy to share this?
 Because I finally saw the lesson being revealed to me.
 It might sound cliche but the power to change our lives is not in the hands of someone else.

-Our self worth is not in the hands of someone else.
+Our self-worth is not in the hands of someone else.